willdurand-edu/security-slides/src/03_authentication_mechanisms.md

 # Agenda

 * HTTP Basic
+* HTTP Token
 * Form Based
 * HTTP Digest
 * WSSE Username Token
-* Open ID
+* OpenID

 ---

+# HTTP Basic Authentication

+---

-# HTTP Basic
+# HTTP Basic Authentication

-The oldest and most common format for web authentication.
+The oldest and **most common format for web authentication**.

 Requests are authenticated in the form of the user’s username and password:

     https://username:password@www.example.org/

-Low security, but can be reinforced through the use of SSL/TLS.
+**Low security**, but can be reinforced through the use of SSL/TLS.

 Users can disable API access from third-party apps at any time by changing their username or password.